Genomics-HSE/deepgene/README.md

   <li>train.gin</li>
 </ul>

-In `model.gin` all necessary parameters heading by a line `import deepgene.models` for a creation of a choosen model should be provided.
+All necessary parameters for a creation of a chosen model, a dataset and a trainer should be provided respectively in each file.